luckyluclucas/NextSimpleCommerce/README.md

 Configure Environment Variables:

-    Create a .env file in the project root directory by copying the example file (if one exists, e.g., .env.example).
+Create a .env file in the project root directory by copying the example file (if one exists, e.g., .env.example):

-    Authentication Secrets:
-        Generate a secret key for authentication.
-You can use the default Auth.js CLI tool:
-        Bash
+    mv .example.env .env

-# Example using Auth.js/NextAuth.js CLI:
+# Using Auth.js/NextAuth.js CLI:
 pnpx auth secret

 Set the output as the AUTH_SECRET variable in your .env file.